Deutsche-Digitale-Bibliothek/ddblabs-mapshowcase/README.md

 ## Getting started

 - create a new postgis-enabled database on your Postgres server
+- (optional) transform the GeoJSON file (assets/database.json) to SQL (using GDAL/ogr2ogr)
-- import the databasefile into the new database (assets/database.sql)
+- import the generated or sample SQL (database-sample.sql) into the new database
 - create a python virtual environment
     - virtualenv $venvpath
 - $venvpath/bin/pip install <directory containing this file>